-To ensure smooth gliding and a hassle-free performance, the soleplate has been designed with a non-stick coating which also cuts down the time required to work through each item.
+To ensure a hassle-free performance, the soleplate has been designed with a non-stick coating which also cuts down the time required to work through each item.

 Reach for any corner of the fabric without worrying about the cord getting tangled, twisted or coming your way with the 360 degree pivoting cord designed for free movement.

-Other features that make this a worthy investment are the adjustable steam settings, self-cleaning system, and anti-drip system.
+Other features that make this a worthy investment are the adjustable steam settings and anti-drip system.

 - Large water tank